Eskilstuna-kommun/layermanager-csw/README.md

 `noSearchResultText` | string | Custom text if there is no search result.
 `url` | string | URL to CSW-service.
 `addLayerErrorMsg` | string | A custom error message informing the client of an error occurring due to the added layer.
-`statConf` | object | An object with an `ext` for whether external facing map app and `url` for what url to post to property.
+`statConf` | object | An object with an `ext` property for whether external facing map app and `url` property for what url to post to.
 Will post a json body to the specified url with a `layers` array (names) and the `ext` bool when a layer is added to the map.
 Optional.

 The plugin can be loaded like this in an html-file:
 ```html